A lovely Christmas Buffet at Fjörukráin Viking Restaurant in Iceland

 Another delicacy is smoked salmon and the cured salmon gravlax (graflax in Icelandic).
-You can also find turkey, smoked rack of pork, reindeer meatballs, herring, the traditional rye-bread, paté, and all the essential trimmings.
+You can also find turkey, a smoked rack of pork, reindeer meatballs, herring, the traditional rye bread, paté, and all the essential trimmings.

 I have so many food allergies that I only ever eat the very yummy fries at Fjörukráin - and down them with the Icelandic schnapps brennivín.
 This is my mother-in-law's plate in front of me, just to show you a plate filled with food from the Christmas buffet :)